-- (15aa) In order to ensure the confidentiality of electronic communications data, providers of electronic communications services should apply security measures in accordance with Article [40] of the [Directive (EU) 2018/1972 establishing the European Electronic Communications Code] and Article 32 of Regulation (EU) 2016/679. - (15aaa) Moreover, trade secrets are protected in accordance with Directive (EU) 2016/943. - (15a) The prohibition of interception of electronic communications content under this Regulation should apply until receipt of the content of the electronic communication by the intended addressee, i.e. during the end-to-end exchange of electronic communications content between end-users.
+- (15aa) In order to ensure the confidentiality of electronic communications data, providers of electronic communications services should apply security measures in accordance with Article 40 of Directive (EU) 2018/1972 and Article 32 of Regulation (EU) 2016/679. - (15aaa) Moreover, trade secrets are protected in accordance with Directive (EU) 2016/943. - (15a) The prohibition of interception of electronic communications content under this Regulation should apply until receipt of the content of the electronic communication by the intended addressee, i.e. during the end-to-end exchange of electronic communications content between end-users.
 Receipt implies that the end-user gains control over, and has the possiblity to interact with, the individual electronic communications content, for example by recording, storing, printing or otherwise processing such data, including for security purposes.
 The exact moment of the receipt of electronic communications content may depend on the type of electronic communications service that is provided.
 For instance, depending on the technology used, a voice call may be completed as soon as either of the end-users ends the call.
 For electronic mail or instant messaging, depending on the technology used, the moment of receipt may be as soon as the addressee has collected the message, typically from the server of the electronic communications service provider.
-Upon receipt, electronic communications content and related metadata should be erased or made anonymous in such a manner that no natural or legal person is identifiable, by the provider of the electronic communications service except when processing is permitted under this Regulation or when the end-users has entrusted a third party to record, store or otherwise process such data in accordance with Regulation (EU) 2016/679.
-This should not prevent processing of electronic communications data on the end-user's terminal equipment or within the end-user's closed network - even before receipt - by third parties mandated by the end-user for the purpose of protecting the end-user's terminal equipment or closed network.
-After electronic communications content has been received by the intended end-user or end-users, it may be recorded or stored by those end-users. or by a third party entrusted by them to record or store such data as this kind of processing is outside of the scope of this Regulation End-users are free to mandate a third party to record or store such data on their behalf.
+Upon receipt, electronic communications content and related metadata should be erased or made anonymous in such a manner that no natural or legal person is identifiable, by the provider of the electronic communications service except when processing is permitted under this Regulation After electronic communications content has been received by the intended end-user or end-users, it may be recorded or stored by those end-users.
+End-users are free to mandate a third party to record or store such data on their behalf.

 (16)The prohibition of processing, including storage of communications is not intended to prohibit any automatic, intermediate and transient processing, including storage of this information insofar as this takes place for the sole purpose of carrying out the transmission in the electronic communications network.
 Processing of electronic communications data by providers of electronic communications services and networks should only be permitted in accordance with this Regulation.
-It should not prohibit either the processing of electronic communications data without consent of the end-user to ensure the security and continuity, including the availability, authenticity, integrity or confidentiality, of the electronic communications services, including for example checking security threats such as the presence of malware or viruses, or the identification of phishing.
+It should not prohibit the processing of electronic communications data without consent of the end-user to ensure the security, including the availability, authenticity, integrity or confidentiality, of the electronic communications services, including for example checking security threats such as the presence of malware or viruses, or the identification of phishing.
 Security measures are essential to prevent personal data breaches in electronic communications.
 Spam electronic messages may also affect the availability of the respective services and could potentially impact the performance of networks and services, which justifies the processing of electronic communications data to mitigate this risk.
 Such security measures, including anti-spam measures, should be proportionate and should be performed in the least intrusive manner.
 Providers of electronic communications services are encouraged to offer end-users the possibility to check electronic messages deemed as spam in order to ascertain whether they were indeed spam.
-Moreover, the prohibition of processing should neither prohibit the processing of metadata to ensure the necessary quality of service requirements, such as latency, jitter etc., nor the processing of metadata necessary for the purpose of management or optimisation of the network.
-Management or optimisation of the network refers to processing necessary to developand manage the scalability and capacity of the network.
-The processing of data to make it anonymous should not be prohibited either.